GitauHarrison/notes/2fa_flask.md

 ```

-You can create theis structure using the `mkdir` and `touch` terminal commands:
+You can create this structure using the `mkdir` and `touch` terminal commands:

 ```python
 $ mkdir project_folder # creates an empty directory called project_folder